jlobosoto/Blog/README.md

 ```powershell
 dotnet run
 ```
+Or simply open your IDE, I recommend Visual Studio, select WebUI project as startup project and run the project.

 ## Open app in web browser
 Open url https://localhost:5000 in your prefered web browser and wait until the app start. the app will redirect you to a final url handled by proxy.